 Causes / Contributing Factors

-- The quality of the pen - especially low temperatures and air currents, which act as triggers.
+- The quality of housing - especially low temperatures and air draughts, which act as triggers.

 - Mix of animals and fights, such situations cause stress.